Forklift questions: So now that you have decided that you want to be a forklift driver, you may be wondering what comes next.

 The majority of these forklifts are used in a warehouse setting, but can also be used outside in smooth paved areas.
 If you are doing heavy-duty outdoor moving with uneven surfaces, such as a construction site or port you will most likely be using a rough terrain forklift.

 It is hard to tell how long does it take for a forklift course to complete as there are many other factors involved.
-If the trainee has some knowledge and experience may need less comprehensive course than those without experience.
-It would take more time for them to complete the course.
+If the trainee has some knowledge and experience may need a less comprehensive course than those without experience.

 Forklift safety is of the utmost importance, and driving a forklift improperly presents various risks to both yourself and others, as well as your surroundings and the things you’re lifting.